 And soon a picture began to form in his mind of all that occurred in the universe, and Siddhartha finally saw the answer to the questions of suffering that he had been seeking for so many years.
-In that moment of pure enlightenment, Siddhartha Gautama became the Buddha ("he who is awake").
+In that moment of pure enlightenment, Siddhartha Gautama became the Buddha.

 The ascetics then became his first disciples and formed the foundation of the Sangha, or community of monks.
 Women were admitted to the Sangha, and all barriers of class, race, sex and previous background were ignored, with only the desire to reach enlightenment through the banishment of suffering and spiritual emptiness considered.